 The most common attacks against online stores include:

-- SQL Injection: Manipulation of databases to steal information
+- SQL Injection: Manipulating databases to steal information.

 Brute force attacks are also common, aiming to discover weak passwords.
-Specific malware for e-commerce, like card skimmers, represent a growing threat
+Malware specific to e-commerce, such as card skimmers, represents a growing threat.

 Vulnerability Monitoring

-Continuous monitoring is essential to identify security failures.
-Automated tools perform regular scans for known vulnerabilities
+Continuous monitoring is essential to identify security breaches.
+Automated tools perform regular scans for known vulnerabilities.

-Penetration tests simulate real attacks to discover weaknesses.
-Security updates should be applied promptly to fix vulnerabilities
+Penetration tests simulate real attacks to identify vulnerabilities.
+Security updates should be promptly applied to fix vulnerabilities.

-Log analysis helps to detect suspicious activities.
-It is important to stay updated on new threats and emerging attack vectors
+Log analysis helps detect suspicious activities.
+It is important to stay updated on new threats and emerging attack vectors.

 Impacts of Security Breaches on E-commerce